 Biologist and award-winning writer Danielle Clode sets out to uncover Edith’s story, from her childhood in England to her unlikely success, sharing along the way Edith’s lyrical and incisive writing and her uncompromising passion for Australian nature and landscape.

-Listen to a discussion of Edith’s work on orchid pseudocopulation on Radio National Science Show
+Discussing Edith’s work on pseudocopulation on Radio National Science Show.

 The Wasp and the Orchid with Sarah Kanowski on Conversations

 Background to writing the book with Allison Tait on So you want to be a writer?

 John Faine and Hilary Harper’s Conversation Hour with Brian Ritchie and Shain Shapiro – discussing pseudocopulation and music cities (strangely).

 Orchids everywhere, spiders in the bedroom and an echidna in a suitcase, Open House with Steven Doherty